 Edward I built a Traitors’ Gate for prisoners to pass through to avoid any security breach at the other entrances.

 Some prisoners were sentenced to death at the Tower.
 If the axe was carried facing backwards during the convoy from Westminster, the prisoner was to meet his death.

 Ten people were beheaded on Tower Green, three of whom were former queens of England!

 Today at Tower Green, you will see this quote at the memorial.

 Gentle visitor pause awhile: where you stand death cut away the light of many days: here jewelled names were broken from the vivid thread of life: may they rest in peace while we walk the generations around their strife and courage : under there restless skies.

 8. Ravens Rule The Roost

-Legend has it if the Tower of London ravens leave the Tower then the building will crumble and the monarchy will collapse.
+Legend has it that if the Tower of London ravens leave the Tower, then the building will crumble, and the monarchy will collapse.